 Fancy some eco-friendly edibles in your garden?
 Mulberry, fig, loquat and olive plants require little care and can thrive on a limited water supply.

-If you are interested in more ideas on how to create an environmentally friendly outdoor setting that looks great, contact one of our landscape professionals by filling out the contact form or by calling 08 9379 9686.
+If you are interested in more landscaping ideas to create an environmentally-friendly outdoor setting that looks great, contact one of our landscape professionals by filling out the contact form or by calling 08 9379 9686.